Skip to content

 How to fix it:

-3. Add wp-content/mpg-uploads/ to the exclusion list so the caching plugin does not delete files in that folder.
+5. Add wp-content/mpg-uploads/ to the exclusion list so the caching plugin does not delete files in that folder again.

 ⚠️ Important: The exact location of the exclusion setting varies by caching plugin.
 Look for options labeled Never cache the following pages, Excluded files, or Purge exclusions.
 Consult your caching plugin's documentation if you cannot locate this setting.